 Some wood types are more durable and resistant to environmental damage than others.
 For example, cedar and redwood are typically more resistant to rot and insect infestation in comparison to other common choices such as pine or spruce.

 However, every fence will deteriorate over time due to environmental factors like rain, wind, insects and more.
 Things like warping, splintering, and discoloration can all occur.
 Keeping up with the maintenance of your fence will help prolong its life and help you avoid costly fixes down the line.
+For a durable solution, consider a wind-resistant fence design.

 Staining you fence is a good idea.
 Sealants and stains not only prevent water from seeping into the wood of your fence but they also will help prevent discoloration on your fence from the sun's UV rays.